 Parks facilities and recreation programs within the City are provided and managed by the Grand Junction Parks and Recreation Department.
-As well as providing services to the approximately 29,000 citizens of Grand Junction, programs and facilities are also available to residents of surrounding Mesa County.
+As well as providing services to the approximately 33,500 citizens of Grand Junction, programs and facilities are also available to residents of surrounding Mesa County.
 Since Mesa County abolished its Parks Department, the City is, and has been, the primary parks and recreation provider in the urban area.
 Program fees are slightly higher to non-city residents.
 Each area to be annexed will be evaluated for the availability of park and recreation facilities.

-A. Park Facilities
+A. PARK FACILITIES

-The City of Grand Junction currently has 123.93 acres of developed park land (excluding two golf courses), one indoor and outdoor swimming pool, the Lincoln Park Auditorium, and the Two Rivers Plaza convention center.
+The City of Grand Junction currently has 149.53 acres of developed park land (excluding two golf courses, cemeteries and public buildings), one indoor and outdoor swimming pool, the Lincoln Park Auditorium, and the Two Rivers Plaza convention center.
 The Lincoln Park Stocker Stadium features a lighted football field, all-weather track, and baseball field, plus full team, press box, and fan facilities.
 The Lincoln Park Golf Course is a 9-hole facility located within the city limits, while Tiara Rado is an 18-hole course located adjacent to the Colorado National Monument.
 The City also manages two softball complexes featuring four lighted softball fields.

-B. Recreation Programs
+B. RECREATION PROGRAMS